 Johnson, J. (2019).
 Affective Radicalization and White Masculinity.
 Feminist Media Studies, 19(2), 297-299.

 Jones, C., Trott, V., & Wright, S. (2019).
 Sluts and soyboys: MGTOW and the production of misogynistic online harassment.
 New Media & Society, 0(0), 1461444819887141. doi:10.1177/1461444819887141

 Jordan, A. (2019).
 Gender, Social Movements and the Politics of Backlash.
-In The New Politics of Fatherhood (pp. 31-68).
+Chapter 2 in The New Politics of Fatherhood (pp. 31-68).
 Palgrave Macmillan, London.

 Jordan, A. (2019).
 Postfeminist Men’s Movements: The Campaign Against Living Miserably and Male Suicide as ‘Crisis’.
-In The New Politics of Fatherhood (pp. 165-191).
+Chapter 5 in The New Politics of Fatherhood (pp. 165-191).
 Palgrave Macmillan, London.

 Jordan, Ana.
 (2009).
 ‘Dads aren’t Demons.
 Mums aren’t Madonnas.’
 Constructions of fatherhood and masculinities in the (real) Fathers 4 Justice campaign.
 Journal of Social Welfare and Family Law, 31(4): 419-433.

 Jordan, Ana.
 (2016).
 Conceptualizing backlash: (UK) Men’s rights groups, anti-feminism and postfeminism.
 Canadian Journal of Women and the Law, 28(1).

 Kaye, Miranda, and Julia Tolmie.
 (1998a).
 Fathers’ rights groups in Australia and their engagement with issues of family law.
 Australian Journal of Family Law, 12(1), March, pp. 19-67.